bekk/react-native-workshop/README.md

 You'll need to implement an action, reducer and network functionality for edit message.
 Here are some tips:
 * Extend `actions/actions.js` with a edit message function that dispatches an edit action.
 * Extend `network/messages.js` with an edit network call.
 Edit API "http://mobile-course.herokuapp.com/message/:id".
 Remember to use HTTP PUT.
 * Extend `reducers/reducers.js` to handle the edit action.
-Remember to delete
+Remember to delete/replace the message you edit.

 ##6.
 Additional assignments